postcss/postcss/API.md

 ```

 `container.each()` only iterates through the container’s immediate children.
-If you need to recursively iterate through all the container’s descendents,
+If you need to recursively iterate through all the container’s nodes,
 use `container.eachInside()`.

 ### `container.eachInside(callback)`